discoform/shapes-for-jekyll-and-snipcart/README.md

 ### [Jekyll Autoprefixer](https://github.com/vwochnik/jekyll-autoprefixer)
 This plugin provides simple autoprefixer support for Jekyll.
-To ensure compatibility with the latest version of JekyllI've clamped the `execjs` gem to version 2.7.0, [per this issue](https://github.com/ai/autoprefixer-rails/issues/160)
+To ensure compatibility with the latest version of Jekyll.
+I've clamped the `execjs` gem to version 2.7.0, [per this issue](https://github.com/ai/autoprefixer-rails/issues/160)

 ---